 To be effective in finding employment, you first need to understand how the hiring process works.
-In a recent webinar, we spoke with two hiring professionals involved in the process who shared their insights so job seekers can set clear expectations and meet the needs of hiring teams.
+In a recent webinar, we spoke with two hiring professionals about the process.
+They shared their insights so job seekers can set clear expectations and meet the needs of hiring teams.

 HR and the hiring manager will have different roles in the journey to hiring a new team member.
 It is important to understand the distinction so you know who best to contact throughout the journey.

 HR will partner with the hiring manager to determine staffing needs.
-HR will then source and screen candidates against the knowledge, skills, and abilities needed for the role as identified in the first stage by the hiring manager.
+Then, they source and screen candidates against the knowledge, skills, and abilities needed for the role.

 There are seven stages to the hiring process: